AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline.md

     > The process to add or remove labels happens asynchronously, so you can continue working on other files.
 Once the label is added or removed, a pop-up message is displayed confirming that the label has been added or removed, and you also receive an Inbox notification for the same.

 - **Edit properties** of an existing static baseline that you have set while creating the baseline.
-- Export the snapshot of a baseline in a Microsoft Excel file with the **Export Baseline** option.
+- **Export Baseline** option exports a snapshot of the baseline in Microsoft Excel file, including all essential details such as title, file name, file type, version number, document state, and other relevant information.

 ### List of labels {#labels-list}